 |Option to use Academy member logo on campaign promotional materials – website, correspondence, signage.
 (Note: Academy marks and logos may not be altered.)|

-Role of Elected and Appointed and officials in the Academy, Affiliates, District, DPGs, MIGs, CDR, ACEND, House of Delegates
+Role of Elected and Appointed Officials in the Academy, Affiliates, Districts, DPGs, MIGs, ACEND, House of Delegates, and CDR

 |Support and encourage voting in general and emphasize member participation in the elections.||Use disparaging or negative comments against opposing candidates.|